iqtwkl/demo-angular-mfe/README.md

 ## Development server

+### Team Blue
+Run `ng serve team-blue` for a dev server.
+Navigate to `http://localhost:4201/`.
+The application will automatically reload if you change any of the source files.

+### Team Red
-Run `ng serve` for a dev server.
+Run `ng serve team-red` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+### Important
+Team Blue should running before Team Red

 ## Code scaffolding